Eagle Ford Shale Accidents

 How an attorney may be able to help after an Eagle Ford Shale accident

 If you or a loved one was injured in an oil field accident at the Eagle Ford Shale in South Texas, contact a knowledgeable and experienced San Antonio law firm that puts people first.
-Call 1-800-455-1054 to discuss the circumstances of your Eagle Ford Shale accident with an experienced attorney at Herrera Law Firm.
+Call 1-800-455-1054 to discuss the circumstances of your Eagle Ford Shale accident with an experienced work injury attorney at Herrera Law Firm.

 Oil rig accidents can vary from drilling rig accidents to car and truck accidents involving construction vehicles and other heavy equipment.
 While some accidents may only result in minor cuts and bruises, injuries can range from burn injuries to amputation or loss of limbs and even fatal injuries leading to a wrongful death claim.